xiaolai/insidebar-ai/README.md

 Use categories (Coding, Writing, Analysis, or create your own).
 Add tags for easy searching.
 Filter by favorites using the star icon.

 **Import default prompts:**
-Open Settings and click "Import Default Prompts" to load a starter collection of 50+ useful prompts covering coding, writing, analysis, and more.
+Open Settings and click "Import Default Prompts" to load a starter collection of 70 curated prompts covering coding, writing, analysis, and more.

+**Import custom prompts:**
+Click "Import Custom Prompts" to load your own prompt libraries.
+Files must be in JSON format matching the structure of default-prompts.json.
+The extension validates the format and shows helpful error messages if the structure is incorrect.

 ### Settings